Practical Bayesian Learning of Neural Networks via Adaptive Optimisation Methods: Experimental details

-\paragraph{Model step.} We use the experimental setup described in an implementation provided by \citep{Riquelme} for evaluation of our \textsc{Badam} algorithm.
-A detailed description of the datasets used for our multi-armed bandit experiments can also be found in the appendix of \citep{Riquelme}.
-We compare to \textsc{BBB}, \textsc{MC Dropout} an NN which greedily picks each action (named Greedy in Tables~\ref{tab:bandits} and \ref{tab:wheel}), and as a baseline an agent which uniformly samples actions.
-The neural networks architectures used for all networks are the same: $2$ layers with $100$ units each and ReLU activations, they regress contexts in $\mathbb{R}^d$ to outputs in $\mathbb{R}^{|\mathcal{A}|}$.
-For all non-variational methods the weights are initialized with $U[-0.3, 0.3]$, and use gradient clipping such that the $\L2$-norm of the gradients are not greater than $5$.
-In terms of hyperparameters, all networks use an initial learning rate of $0.1$ with an inverse decaying schedule. \textsc{MC Dropout} and \textsc{BBB} uses an Adam optimizer and a dropout rate of $0.5$ while the greedy network uses an RMSProp optimizer \citep{rmsprop}. \textsc{Badam} uses a Gaussian prior $\mathcal{N}(0,0.1^2)$. \textsc{BBB} uses a Gaussian prior like that described in section~\ref{app:toy_reg}.
-We do not perform hyperparameter optimization similarly to \citep{1505}.
+\paragraph{Model step.} We use the experimental setup described in an implementation provided by \cite{Riquelme} for evaluation of our \textsc{Badam} algorithm.
+A detailed description of the datasets used for our multi-armed bandit experiments can also be found in the appendix of \cite{Riquelme}.
+We compare to \textsc{BBB}, \textsc{MC Dropout}, \textsc{Vadam} an NN which greedily picks each action (named Greedy in Tables~\ref{tab:bandits}), and as a baseline an agent which uniformly samples actions.
+The neural networks architectures used for all networks are the same: $2$ layers with $100$ units each and ReLU activations, they regress contexts in $\mathbb{R}^d$ to outputs in $\mathbb{R}^{|\mathcal{A}|}$. \textsc{Badam} weights are initialized with $U[-0.3, 0.3]$, and use gradient clipping such that the $\L2$-norm of the gradients are not greater than $5$.
+In terms of hyperparameters, all networks use an initial learning rate of $0.1$ with an inverse decaying schedule.
+The number of points seen $N$ is set dynamically as the $t\times \textrm{batch\_size}$, where $t$ is the number of rounds of the bandit.